Awards

 2004: Dr. Veena Rawat, President of the Communications Research Centre

+RABC-CCCR - A portrait of a person with short dark hair wearing a suit jacket and a turquoise turtleneck.
+The background is a neutral gray.
 Dr. Rawat has 28 years of experience with Industry Canada in managing programs related to spectrum engineering that involve standards development and access to spectrum for new radio services.
 Prior to joining CRC, Veena was Deputy Director-General, Spectrum Engineering, Industry Canada, where she was responsible for Terrestrial Wireless Services, Mobile Satellite and Space Sciences Services, EMC Analysis, and New Technologies and Services.

 Dr. Rawat also has extensive experience working with senior officials of Canadian organizations (e.g., Radio Advisory Board of Canada, Canadian Wireless Telecommunications Association, Electronic Federation of Canada), and has led Canadian delegations and negotiations at the international telecommunication organizations of United Nations (i.e., International Telecommunications Union), the Organization of American States and with the United States Government (e.g., Federal Communications Commission and National Telecommunications and Information Administration).
 From the mid-nineties to March 2003, she was co-Chair of the Canada/US Committee to negotiate spectrum use along the border.